 We may earn a commission from affiliate links ()

 Looking for a weekend getaway in Massachusetts?
 The Bay State is filled with places to visit that offer something for everyone.
-Whether you are looking for a weekend focused on history, culture, sports, or just want to relax on the beach, visitors will find a spot to explore that covers their interests.
+Whether you are looking for a weekend focused on history, culture, sports, or just want to relax on the beach, you will find a spot to explore that covers your interests.

-From the Berkshire Mountains to the beautiful coastline, choose your escape in the Pilgrim State from our list of the top-rated getaways in Massachusetts.
+From the Berkshire Mountains to the beautiful coastline, choose places to go from our list of the top getaways in Massachusetts.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 Boston is the perfect blend of old and new and one of the best places to visit in Massachusetts.
 Centuries-old neighborhoods, a rich history, and modern skyline make this city a draw to millions of visitors each year.
 Boston is the perfect weekend getaway for couples, solo travelers, and families no matter what your interests.

 For those interested in taking a walk through the American Revolution, try the Freedom Trail.
 This two-and-a-half-mile walking route will take you through 16 historical sites, like the Paul Revere House and the Boston Commons.

 If art and culture are what you crave, be sure to hit the Museum of Fine Art and the Isabella Stewart Gardner Museum.
 No sports fan's trip is complete without a stop at Fenway Park, home of the Boston Red Sox and some of the most dedicated fans in baseball.

 Boston is a city of neighborhoods, each with its own personality.
 Tourists will find the downtown waterfront a central location and excellent starting point for visiting the city's top attractions.
 The nearby Boston Harbor Hotel and InterContinental Boston are luxurious waterfront options.